fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 ### You can "talk the talk":

 - 💭 3-5 years' of experience in backend/SaaS development.
-- 🦉 You are proficient in software backend development.
-You practice OOP design, and are comfortable in a lean software development environment.
+- 🦉 Proficient in backend development.
+You practice OOP design and are comfortable in a lean software development environment.

 ## Why should you join us? 🛸